8 ways to transform customer service strategy

 Strategy is nothing without the right team.
 While the exact roles you hire for will depend on your brand’s needs, here are some of the main functions that a modern B2C service team handles:

 Your customers expect your team members (including customer-facing marketers) to know who they are, what they’ve purchased, and their history of interactions with your brand.
-So to set agents up for success, make sure they have access to a unified inbox and unified customer profiles.
+To set your team members up for success, make sure they have access to a unified inbox and unified customer profiles.

 As with your broader customer experience strategy, create performance metrics for your service teams that reflect revenue objectives.